daxcee/sahat.github.com/_drafts/create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb.md

 });
 {% endhighlight %}

-Finally, add this middleware after the *static* Express middleware.
-If user is authenticated it will create a new user cookie that will be consumed by our AngularJS authentication.
+Finally, add the following custom middleware after the Express *static* middleware.
+If user is authenticated, this will create a new cookie that will be consumed by our AngularJS authentication service to read user information.

 {% highlight js %}
 app.use(function(req, res, next) {